bwestergard/machineryquestion/_posts/2019-08-28-peoples-republic.md

 ---
 title: "Review: People's Republic of Walmart"
 updated: 2016-09-03T10:07:29-04:00
+header-includes: <meta http-equiv="refresh" content="0; URL=http://socialistplanning.org/posts/review-peoples-republic">
 ---

 **People's Republic of Walmart**, by Leigh Phillips and Michal Rozworski, is the latest short text on a political theme to issue from [Verso](https://www.versobooks.com/) and [Jacobin Magazine](https://jacobinmag.com/)'s joint publishing venture.
-Its theme is planning, as it exists within capitalist firms today and might exist in the socialist polity of tomorrow.
+Its theme is planning as it exists within capitalist firms today and might exist in the socialist polity of tomorrow.

 The supercession of the market by economic planning was long thought, by